 This is an approximate two acre park located on the corner of Lansing Avenue and Hwy 42-57.
 This park has a 1/4 mile walking/nature trail.
 View directions.
 Click here to view some pictures of the wildflowers that can be found here.

 Woods West Park

 This 4.77 acre neighborhood park is located at 101 North Cumberland Avenue (off West Maple Street) and is partially covered by an orchard.
-A gravel parking area, a backstop for playing baseball, regulation soccer goal, and playground equipment have been installed at this park.
+A gravel parking area, a backstop for playing baseball, and playground equipment have been installed at this park.
 View directions.

 Little Creek Parkway